-Figure 10: Router to FlexE unaware Transport Network connection
+Figure 10: Router to FlexE unaware Transport Network connection using a PCS codeword transparent mapping.

-In the FlexE unaware case, the FlexE Shim, e.g., in a router, maps the FlexE Client(s) over a group of bonded Ethernet PHYs.
-Each of the Ethernet PHYs is carried independently over the transport network using a PCS codeword transparent mapping.
 The Ethernet PHYs are intended to be carried over the same fiber route: diverse routing is not envisioned.
 All of the PHYs of the FlexE Group need to be interconnected between the same two FlexE Shims.
 The FlexE Shim will need to tolerate and accommodate considerably more skew than if the FlexE Shims were only separated by an Ethernet link distance of 40km or less, as the transport network could carry the signal over thousands of kilometers.
 In Figure 10, it is the PHYs of the FlexE Group which are carried over the transport network.